RCRamsey/trees4uucl/README.md

     - Monitor for Emerald Ash Borer (EAB)
 - Any additional Notes

 A kmz file was also provided with the points representing each tree and only it's corresponding ID # as 'Name' attribute.
 Upon adding csv file based on lat/long given, it aligns perfectly with the kmz file.

 ## Part III.
 Proposed Visuals
 App Map Layer with color coded system for maintenance and priority of action
-    - SVG with tree in it colored accordingly (work in coolors for accessible colors)
+    - SVG with tree in it colored accordingly (work in coolors for accessible colors for all vision abilities)
-        - red = high priority
+        - Black = high priority
-        - orange = medium priority
+        - Brown = medium priority
-        - yellow = low priority
+        - Light Green = low priority
-        - green = no reponse needed at this time
+        - Dark Green = no reponse needed at this time
-Could make into an interactive web map, allow pin pointing user location to help them identify where on the property they are with respect to the trees.
+Allow pin pointing user location to help them identify where on the property they are with respect to the trees.
 Would need to confirm accuracy of geolocator if it would fulfill the zoom level necessary to prove useful.

 ## Part IV.
 Objectives and User Needs
 Maintenance User Needs:
     - Tree ID
     - Health
     - Maintenance Recommendations
     - Hazard/Safety
     - Use on mobile device
 Visitor User Needs:
     - Tree ID
     - Identify Differences Between Trees using Common Name
     - Could later add photographs
+    - Could also add links to info about the types of trees from external resources (US Forestry or Ky Div of Forestry)
     - Use on mobile device
 Objectives:
-    - Will need to be able to click through variety of different layers with drop down menu
+    - Will need to be able to click through variety of different layers with drop down menu (or clickable legend)
     - Will need to be able to click on point and access popup modal of information
     - Will need to geolocate oneself in reference to the tree
     - May or may not need to turn off and on an info box or legend box if covers screen

 ## Part V. Data Processing, Storage, Next Steps
 Publish data from Google Sheet as CSV to web
     - Allows for modification of a shared google sheet that auto updates map (only editable by those sheet is shared with)
-    - Any public entity looking at the code could download the data but not modify or edit Add Googlesheet as delimited text layer to QGIS
+    - Any public entity looking at the code could download the data but could not modify or edit
+Add Googlesheet as delimited text layer to QGIS
 Transform into geojson in js
 Load geojson for vanilla js transformation
 Access single geojson, assign 'health' of trees to separate layers
     - Good
     - Moderate
     - Declining
     - Dead
-    - null (may need to return to this one to address by re-exporting from qgis with null equal to a 'null' text)
+    - Unknown
 Add legend layer control to turn on and off specific tree type or structure/health/hazard
-Hosting on Github publicly, UUCL page publicly or behind log-in?
+Hosting on Github publicly?
+UUCL page publicly or behind log-in?
-Confirm projecting correctly NAD 83 (3089)
+Confirm projecting correctly NAD 83 (3089)  (to do)
 Add DGI aerial?
 Add to data sources and citations (clipped or rest services?)
 Add DGI tree layer or 3 d trees?
-Could also work in Felt?
+Make a version in Felt?
 Refactor code where styling is external from html.

 ## Part VI.
 Data Stack and JS Libraries to Employ
 html to host & leaflet js for interactivity:
 Leaflet js to access osm data for basemap, or kyabove for aerial data.
 Leaflet js to access [GeoJSON object](https://leafletjs.com/examples/geojson/)
 Leaflet js to control [groups & layers](https://leafletjs.com/examples/layers-control/)
 Leaflet js to access geolocation [leaflet on mobile example](https://leafletjs.com/examples/mobile/)

 ## Part VII.
 Layout
 ### Mockup WireFrame 1